61040-fa25/concept_backend/src/apiSpec/poseBreakdownAPISpec.md

 ### POST /api/PoseBreakdown/extractPoses

-**Description:** Processes a video source to detect and extract human poses frame by frame, storing the detected pose data.
-Note: The `videoSource` argument is expected to be a video URL string when interacting with the API.
+**Description:** Processes a video source to extract poses from each frame, stores the resulting pose data, and returns the generated IDs for the extracted poses.

 **Requirements:**
 - The video exists and can be processed.

 **Effects:**
 - Processes each frame.
-- Runs pose detection on each frame.
+- Runs pose detection.
-- Stores `PoseData` for each detected pose.
+- Stores PoseData for each frame.
-- Returns the generated `poseIDs` for all stored poses.
+- Returns their generated IDs.

 **Request Body:**
 ```json